po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/02-Day/02-Day-LessonPlan.md

   * You will work on creating this project tracker after the break, but let's take a sneak peak at some cool features here!

   * When we click on Add Project, a modal opens up.
-When we get to the Due Date field, we see a calendar that pops up, which makes it easier for the user to choose a date.
+When we click on the calender icon within the Due Date field, we see a calendar that pops up, which makes it easier for the user to choose a date.

   * After we add a project, we can see how many days are left until the due date.